JDRJ-io/bibleresearcher/replit.md

 - Fixed column header positioning to eliminate gap between top header and sticky column headers
 - Implemented directional scrolling that prevents diagonal scrolling on mobile (only vertical or horizontal at a time)
 - Added scroll synchronization between main content and column headers during horizontal scrolling
-- Compressed top header height from 64px to 48px on mobile devices
+- Compressed top header height from 64px to 38px on mobile devices
 - Enhanced font size scaling system to affect entire view (row heights, column widths) not just text
 - Improved touch handling with better scroll direction detection and prevention of accidental dual-axis scrolling
 - Added responsive CSS rules for better mobile column width optimization
+- Implemented expandable search bar (magnifying glass icon) and combined "Sign In/Up" button for mobile
+- **Column Layout System**: Implemented slot-based column positioning architecture with predefined slots 0-19 for consistent feature placement and data loading gateway.
+This ensures when features are toggled, they appear in predetermined positions and trigger appropriate data loading.

 ## Comprehensive Data Integrity Lockdown (July 14, 2025):
 Ensured that all data comes from Supabase.
 Hard-coded all Supabase Storage paths in one place, added a dev-only guard to catch any unwanted API calls, and verified no other data sources are used.
 After this, 100% of content is loaded via the BibleDataAPI facade from Supabase, with no calls to the old Express endpoints.
 Web workers were adjusted to request data through main thread messaging to avoid independent network calls.
 This change unified data access and closed potential inconsistency issues.